Emergency contraception

 It is also available in pharmacies without a medical prescription, and it is covered by prescription drug insurance; otherwise, it costs approximately $30.00.

-In Quebec, girls under the age of 14 need a parent’s or legal guardian’s consent to obtain the emergency pill.
+In Quebec, for those under the age of 14, parental or legal guardian consent is required to obtain the emergency pill.

 What happens after taking the emergency pill?